-Please accept our apologies that this incident occurred.
-We remain fully committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
+We apologize this has happened and are committed to keeping your information secure.
+KMB remains fully committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
 We continually evaluate and modify our practices to enhance the security and privacy of your personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at the confidence of t
+If you have questions regarding this letter, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
+The response line is available